-Huttons first opened it's doors in 1995 and you can visit their shops in Putney, Battersea and Windsor, in Windsor there's two stores right next door to each-other, one that focuses on home products and one that has more gift items.
-Huttons prides itself on stocking a large range of unique and delightful range of home, fashion and gift products for any occasion.
+Huttons first opened its doors in 1995 and you can visit their shops in Putney, Battersea and Windsor, in Windsor there are two stores right next door to each other, one that focuses on home products and one that has more gift items.
+Huttons prides itself on stocking a large range of unique and delightful range of home, fashion, and gift products for any occasion.

 What would make you consider a new supplier?

-When writing an introductory email/pitch make sure that it includes product images, prices and terms as well as information of other stockist, or proven records that your products sell well in shops or that your retail prices work.
+When writing an introductory email/pitch make sure that it includes product images, prices, and terms as well as information of other stockists, or proven records that your products sell well in shops or that your retail prices work.
 If you're new to wholesale you might not have any stockists but if you have been selling your products directly to the consumer you might know a lot about what type of person buys your products or you might have a very well established price on your website or on whichever platform you sell on.
-This is worth mentioning, make it easy to find in the top of the email.
-Basically I want to know that if I where to buy into your brand your products are likely to do well in my shops because our customers are very similar, it's stocked in similar shops or that your prices really work for your products.
+This is worth mentioning, make it easy to find at the top of the email.
+Basically, I want to know that if I were to buy into your brand your products are likely to do well in my shops because our customers are very similar, it's stocked in similar shops or that your prices really work for your products.

 How often is it appropriate to follow up if you have not gotten back to someone who contacted you to introduce their range?

 I get lots of emails about new products, both from existing and new suppliers and I don't always have time to respond.
 I will usually look at them at one stage and if I'm really keen I will reply otherwise it might be left.
 As such I don't mind if sales people chase me, in particular, if it's for a range I already stock.
 If it's for a new product make sure you have something to tell me and you're more likely to get a response.

 What's most important when you decide to work with a new supplier?

 That the price/margins are right, it doesn't have to be the cheapest but it needs to be right

 Sales agents or people I know from the industry

 Cold callers (both by email and people that come by my shops)